3urobeat/steam-comment-service-bot/docs/wiki/contributing.md

 You can now create your own branch using `git checkout -b "branchname"`, make changes and commit them to it.
 It makes sense to give the branch a sensible name based on what your changes will be, but no pressure.

-The setup of your dev bot is very similar to the [normal setup](./setup_guide.md), however make sure to run the command `npm install` in your terminal manually.
+The setup of your dev bot is very similar to the [normal setup](./setup_guide.md), however make sure to run the command `npm ci` in your terminal manually.
 This will install all dev dependencies, which are omitted in the normal installation to save space.
 It is probably also a good idea to enable `printDebug` in `advancedconfig.json` to see a more detailed log output.